keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - END SESSION!!!11!!1

 # 8/17/25 Doomsday Double Session (the end of Act 1) (Makara and Dilys are a thing now) (we are back in Sarphan)
+- recap
+	- dont need to write this out
+	- Big Things Coming
+- THE END OF ACT 1 BEGINS.
+- Makara has already rented a Uhaul
 -